sentry-kubernetes/charts/README.md

 ## PostgresSQL

 By default, PostgreSQL is installed as part of the chart.
-To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresHost` and `postgresql.postgresqlPassword`.
+To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `postgresql.postgresqlHost` and `postgresql.postgresqlPassword`.
 The other options (`postgresql.postgresqlDatabase`, `postgresql.postgresqlUsername` and `postgresql.postgresqlPort`) may also want changing from their default values.

 To avoid issues when upgrade this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See https://github.com/helm/charts/tree/master/stable/postgresql#upgrade for more detail.

+## Kafka

+By default, Kafka is installed as part of the chart.
+To use an external Kafka and zookeeper set `kafka.enabled` and `kafka.zookeeper.enabled` to `false` and then set `kafka.service.host` and `kafka.zookeeper.service.host`.
+The other options (`kafka.service.port` and `kafka.zookeeper.service.host`) may also want changing from their default values.

 ## Persistence